javiersalcedopuyo/javiersalcedopuyo/README.md

 ## 👨🏼‍💻 I'm currently working on...

-- Porting videogames from PC to other platforms as my day job.
-Focusing on D3D-to-Metal translations and iOS.
+- A small 3D renderer writen on Swift and Metal.
+The intention is to use it as a workbench to try different render techniques.
-- Continue learning Metal alongside Swift.
+- Rewriting my first game.

 ## 👀 And I'm also interested in...

-- 🦀 Rust
+- ⚡ Zig
 - 🐧 GNU Linux
 - 🌋 Vulkan